Privacy Policy

 Your GDPR Rights include the following:

-2. Right to Rectification and Erasure: You have the right to correct any inaccurate personal data and to request the deletion of your data.
+- Right to Rectification and Erasure: You have the right to correct any inaccurate personal information we store in connection with your MemberPress account or email newsletter subscription, and to request deletion of this information.
+This does not apply to non-personally identifiable data, such as masked IPs collected for cookie consent tracking.

 We only require the information necessary to enter into a contract with you and will not ask for consent for processing beyond what is necessary for that purpose.